KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-08-30-movies-on-the-river.md

 Gates open at 6 p.m., the event begins at 7 p.m. "*The Avengers" will begin at dusk.*&nbsp;*Black Panther will be shown after the first film.
 Both movies*&nbsp;are rated PG-13.

-The event will feature free admission and give aways!
+The event will feature free admission and giveaways!
 Concessions will be available for purchase.
 KCC alumni are invited to check in with the alumni table for a FREE GIFT!

 Moviegoers are encourages to bring chairs and blankets are encouraged.
 Indoor restrooms will be available.&nbsp;